mrbusche/backseatfan.com/_posts/2010-04-08-kenyon-martin-april-fools-day-reaction.md

   <blockquote>
     <p>
-      I swear to God, boy &#8230; when I find out who did it ..
-I'm gonna put my mother fuckin' hands on one of y'all.&#8221;
+      I swear to God, boy ? when I find out who did it ..
+I'm gonna put my mother fuckin' hands on one of y'all."
     </p>

     <p>
-      &#8220;I'm gonna put my hands on whoever did it &#8230; you best believe dat &#8230; it's fuckin' personal &#8230; you best believe it.
+      "I'm gonna put my hands on whoever did it ? you best believe dat ? it's fuckin' personal ? you best believe it.
     </p>

   </blockquote>